aspose-cells/Aspose.Cells-Products/cells/net/conversion/txt-to-jpeg/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

-{{% cells-convert title="Free App and Sample Code to Convert TXT to JPEG" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et InputFormat=txt outformat=jpg IsLandingPage=true %}}
+{{% cells-convert title="Free App and Sample Code to Convert TXT to JPEG" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx InputFormat=txt outformat=jpg IsLandingPage=true %}}

 <!-- aboutfile Starts -->

     {{% blocks/products/pf/agp/content h2="" %}}

- An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+ An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

     {{% /blocks/products/pf/agp/content %}}

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="TXT" readMoreLink="https://docs.fileformat.com/word-processing/txt/" >}}
+A file with .TXT extension represents a text document that contains plain text in the form of lines.
+Paragraphs in a text document are recognized by carriage returns and are used for better arrangement of file contents.
+A standard text document can be opened in any text editor or word processing application on different operating systems.
+All the text contained in such a file is in human-readable format and represented by sequence of characters.
         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="JPEG" readMoreLink="https://docs.fileformat.com/image/jpg/" >}}
+A JPEG is a type of image format that is saved using the method of lossy compression.
+The output image, as result of compression, is a trade-off between storage size and image quality.
+Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
+Image quality is negligibly affected if 10:1 compression is applied to the image.
+The higher the compression value, the higher the degradation in image quality.
         {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}